Computer Science Course Offerings

 This is a course designed for individual or group study through special arrangement with a faculty member.
 The content and methodology will be determined by the instructor.
 This course can be used to incorporate new material, new technologies, and new methodologies to be introduced into the curriculum. instructor’s consent required.

-CSCI 310 Computing in a Global Society – GS 11 C-IS
+CSCI 310 Computing in a Global Society - Adv.
+C-IS

 Computing has brought the people of the world closer together but has also divided us in significant ways.
 This course will examine the development of the global computing society, compare its impact and influence on developed and developing countries, and discuss the responsibilities of those who dominate it.
-This course will address the effects that computing has on the global society and its individuals rather than on the technical content of computing.
-Hands-on experiences will be used to illustrate and experience the disparity of computing resources among societies, the immediate and global impact of computing on the global society, and differences in how societies control access to computing resources.
-CSCI 310 cannot be used as GS11 for CSCI majors unless double majoring.
+This course will address the effects that computing has on the global society and its individuals rather than the technical content of computing.
+Hands-on experiences will be used to illustrate the disparity of computing resources among societies, the immediate and global impact of computing on the global society, and differences in how societies control access to computing resources.

 CSCI 321 Analysis of Algorithms